eclipse-archived/ceylon-lang.org/documentation/1.0/tour/interceptors.md

 This is the final part of the Tour of Ceylon.
 The [previous part](../annotations) disected annotations.
 This part covers Ceylons support for *interceptors*.

-### implementation note <!-- m3 -->
+### implementation note <!-- m5 -->

-Ceylon M3 does not support interceptors or metaprogramming.
+Interceptors and metaprogramming are not yet implemented.
+They may be implemented in M5.

 ## Interceptors